let's talk

 Constructor-Based Website Development

-These constructors allow you to DIY website creation using free tutorials.
+These constructors allow you to DIY a website using free tutorials.

 All you have to do is pick up the elements you want on your website and then add the relevant content.

-Based on the constructor’s functionality and approach, the cost of building a website ranges between $1000 to $5000 annually.
+Based on the constructor’s functionality and approach, building a website costs between $1000 to $5000 annually.

 The main cost is getting the subscription and accessing the premium plugins and features.